Real, Unbiased Alex Becker Review from a Non-Affiliate

 Here’s a video of Alex explaining — in typical Becker-style — how Market Hero works using one of his most successful business funnels:

 - Designed for online entrepreneurs who need a one-stop shop for their marketing funnels, email sequences, lead tracking and analytics.

-- Actively tracks every lead conversion and sale from your email list.
+- Actively tracks every lead conversion, sale, and upsell from your email list.

 - Allows you to segment and tag your email lists to find out which campaigns are the most profitable.

 - Nice visual design and has simple click and drag capabilities to set up your email sequences.

 - Has a built-in “Earnings Per Lead” calculator which allows you to see how much a lead is worth to you.
 If you know this number, you can figure out your ROI from any advertising you buy.
 Very cool.

 - Integrates with many popular landing page, marketing, and ecommerce platforms such as Leadpages, ClickFunnels, and Shopify.

 - At the time of this writing, they have a 14 day free trial offer to try Market Hero at no risk or cost.
 After the trial, it costs anywhere from $19/mo to $950/mo depending on how large your list is.

 Now let’s talk about the Market Hero training programs.